 Cyclones are a part of life for people living in Queensland’s coastal areas.

-In Queensland, communities within 50 kilometres of the coastline heading north from Bundaberg are most susceptible to cyclones, however accompanying wind and rain from weakening cyclones can affect communities throughout all parts of Queensland.
+Queensland cyclone season is officially from 1 November to 30 April, however we may experience cyclones at other times.
+Communities within 50 kilometres of the coastline from Bundaberg to Thursday Island, including the Gulf of Carpentaria are most susceptible to cyclones.
+However, accompanying wind and heavy rain from weakening cyclones can affect communities throughout all parts of Queensland.

 What is a cyclone, a storm surge and a storm tide?